m-lab/ndt-server/spec/ndt7-protocol.md

 several design choices described in this specification, basically leading to complexity being shifted from the client to the server side.

 Ndt7 should consume few resources.
-The maximum runtime of a subtest should be ten seconds, but the server should be able to determine if the performance would not change significantly and interrupt the subtest early.
+The maximum runtime of a test should be ten seconds, but the server should be able to determine if the performance would not change significantly and interrupt the test early.
 This could also be partly implemented by clients, but we choose to fully implement that into the server, for the extensibility and simplicity reasons introduced above.

 ## Protocol description

-This section describes how ndt7 uses WebSockets, and how clients and servers should behave during the download and the upload subtests.
+This section describes how ndt7 uses WebSockets, and how clients and servers should behave during the download and the upload tests.

 ### The WebSocket handshake

 The client connects to the server using HTTPS and requests to upgrade the connection to WebSockets.
 The same connection will be used to exchange control and measurement messages.
-The upgrade request URL will indicate the type of subtest that the client wants to perform.
-Two subtests and hence two URLs are defined:
+The upgrade request URL will indicate the type of test that the client wants to perform.
+Two tests and hence two URLs are defined:

-- `/ndt/v7/download`, which selects the download subtest;
+- `/ndt/v7/download`, which selects the download test;

-- `/ndt/v7/upload`, which selects the upload subtest.
+- `/ndt/v7/upload`, which selects the upload test.

 The upgrade message MUST also contain the WebSocket subprotocol that identifies ndt7, which is `net.measurementlab.ndt.v7`.
 The URL in the